yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 # SKIPP'D — a SKy Images and Photovoltaic Power Generation Dataset for Short-term Solar Forecasting

-Note: this *README* file is for demonstration purpose, for details on the dataset please refer to our Dataset paper.
+Note: this *README* file is for demonstration purpose, for details of the dataset please refer to our Dataset paper.

 ---